gohugoio/hugo/content/templates/content-view-templates.md

 ### `list.html`

-In this example, `.Render` is passed into the template to call the [render function][]. `.Render` is a special function that instructs content to render itself with the view template provided as the first argument.
+In this example, `.Render` is passed into the template to call the [render function][render]. `.Render` is a special function that instructs content to render itself with the view template provided as the first argument.

 This `list.html` content view template is part of a larger `section.html` default template used for [spf13.com][spf]. ([See source on GitHub][spfsourcesection].)